Questions About Eligibility - Major, Research, Degree Type

 Contacting professors prior to applying is not a requirement, and it does not increase your chances of admission.
 If you have specific questions about a professor’s research or their availability as an advisor, sending them a short email may be appropriate.

-Many of the questions in this section are also answered in more detail (here).
+Many of the questions in this section are also answered in more detail on the Prospective Students page.

 What are the course requirements?